psibir/specxtract/README.md

 ## Features

 - Extracts product feature categories and their related information from DOCX files.
-- Supports parsing both single DOCX files and multiple DOCX files in a directory.
 - Extracts data based on predefined feature patterns using regular expressions.
 - Handles both email addresses and phone numbers separately, capturing the entire address/number.
 - Outputs the extracted data in a CSV file if specified using the `-o` flag.